WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 The translation files must be in the JED 1.x JSON format.

 To create a JED translation file, first you need to extract the strings from the text.
+Typically, the language files all live in a directory called `languages` in your plugin.
 Using [WP-CLI](https://wp-cli.org/), you create a `.pot` file using the following command from within your plugin directory:

 ```
+mkdir languages
-wp i18n make-pot ./
+wp i18n make-pot ./ languages/myguten.pot
 ```

 This will create the file `myguten.pot` which contains all the translatable strings from your project.
 A single entry in this POT file might look like this: